-- § 10018.
-Reporting Requirements for Grant Recipients. - (a) Grant funded projects should be completed within the time frames set out in the work plan. - (b) The recipient organization is responsible for the successful completion of the project. - (c) All recipients must Each grant recipient shall submit quarterly and final reports to the Secretary within 30 days of the end of the first three quarters of implementing a project receiving grant funds pursuant to this Article, or and shall submit a final report to the Secretary within 30 days of the end of the project for final reports.
-Such reports shall be signed by an authorized representative, under penalty of perjury, and shall include all of the following, at a minimum: - (1) Progress toward accomplishing the goals in section 10014 of this Article and the project's objectives as set forth in the grant recipient's application, by reference to the metrics of success identified in the application, and, if applicable, an explanation of why the project did not achieve one or more of the identified metrics; - (2) A certification that the organization that received funding pursuant to section 10016(d)(3) of this Article, and all other organizations anticipated to be involved in the project, remain in compliance with all federal, State, and local laws, and have used the grant funds solely for purposes set forth in the grant agreement; and
+§ 10018.
+Reporting Requirements for Grant Recipients.

-(3) Any other information requested by the Secretary.
+- (a) Grant funded projects should be completed within the time frames set out in the work plan. - (b) The recipient organization is responsible for the successful completion of the project. - (c) All recipients mustEach grant recipient shall submit quarterly and final reports to the Secretary within 30 calendar days of the end of eachthe quarter of implementing a project receiving grant funds pursuant to this Article except the last quarter, or and shall submit a final report to the Secretary within 30 calendar days of the end of the project for final reports.
+Such reports shall be signed by an authorized representative of the grant recipient, under penalty of perjury, and shall include all of the following, at a minimum: - (1) A description of the progress made toward accomplishing the goals in section 10014 of this Article and the project's objectives, as set forth in the grant recipient's application, by reference to the metrics of success identified in the application, and, if applicable, an explanation of why the project did not achieve one or more of the identified metrics;

-- (d) Unused grant funds remaining at the end of the fiscal year may be forfeited. - (e) The Secretary may require an audit or financial accounting from a grant recipient at any time. - (fb) The Secretary willmay collect, review, use, and disseminate grantees' recipients' final reports, as appropriate to serve as model programs and will use the reports to develop information for mandated reports to the Governor and the Legislature.
+- (2) A certification that the organization that received funding pursuant to section 10016(d)(3) of this Article, and all other organizations anticipated to be involved in the project, remain in compliance with all applicable federal, State, and local laws, and have used the grant funds solely for purposes set forth in the grant agreement; and - (3) Any other information requested by the Secretary. - (d) Unused grant funds remaining at the end of the fiscal year may be forfeited. - (e) The Secretary may require an audit or financial accounting from a grant recipient at any time. - (fb) The Secretary willmay collect, review, use, and disseminate grantees' recipients'final reports, as appropriate to serve as model programs and will use the reports to develop information for mandated reports to the Governor and the Legislature. - (c) Any failure to submit a required report may result in termination of the grant.

-Authority: Penal Code section 14300, 14301, 14303, 14306, 14307, 14308, 14309, 14314, 14315.
+Authority: Penal Code section 14300, 14301, 14303, 14306, 14307, 14308, 14309,